 Conditional Further Operational Criteria

-9.2 NGESO shall use the latest version of the Frequency Risk and Control Report as consulted on and approved by the Authority to determine the events for which unacceptable frequency conditions shall not occur.
+9.2 The ISOP shall use the latest version of the Frequency Risk and Control Report as consulted on and approved by the Authority to determine the events for which unacceptable frequency conditions shall not occur.
 The Frequency Risk and Control Report assessment includes consideration of any consequential loss of distributed energy resources associated with any such event.

 Post-fault Restoration of System Security